-In his 20's Mason was the drummer and harmonist with the Blueberries, drumming occasionally with a variety of other bands including Paul K. & the Weathermen.
-Episodes of note include a tour opening for Michelle Shocked in a trio with Max Johnston (the Gourds, Wilco), and a stint as a midday Host and DJ at WRVG - a public radio station mixing roots music and AAA programming in Central Kentucky.
-During the aughts he played with Lexington favorites the Swells and the Big Maracas, and collaborated with Azniv Korkejian (Bedouine) in a piano/vocal duo, playing classic jazz and favorites from the New Orleans repertoire.
+In his 20's Mason was the drummer and harmonist with the Blueberries, drumming occasionally with a variety of other bands, including Paul K, Altered Statesman, and others.
+Episodes of note include a tour opening for Michelle Shocked in a trio with Max Johnston (the Gourds, Wilco), and a multi-year stint as a midday Host and DJ at WRVG - a public radio station mixing roots music and AAA programming in Central Kentucky.
+For many years he played with Lexington favorites the Swells and the Big Maracas.
+He also collaborated with Azniv Korkejian (Bedouine) in a piano/vocal duo, playing classic jazz and favorites from the New Orleans repertoire.

 Mason's music has been featured in the 2018 Composers Now festival in NYC, the 2015 Choreo/Comp showcase at the Brooklyn Center for the Performing Arts, a 2014 Brooklyn production of Becky Shaw, and the films Its the Fuller Brush Man (2017), Hitting the Cycle (2012), and Diana's Hair Ego REMIX for Day Without Art 2017.

 While music has been the main focus over the years, Andy also produces work as a painter, print-maker, and photographer.

 "An expert pop outing full of deftly played, articulately written and crisply produced songs.
 Imagine the cunning songcraft and vocal finesse of Squeeze's early-'80s records but with arrangements that favor a more traditional, almost parlor-style pop setting, and you have an idea..."